 3D printing is considered a “game-changer” for schools, as they provide children with unparalleled access to innovative technology used by engineers, astronauts on the International Space Station, and medical professionals and scientists.Monsignor Slade School students will have access to this same technology and a curriculum that allows our students to become more ready every day for future discoveries and advances we have yet envisioned.

 Monsignor Slade views the integration of technology into the school as an ongoing process.
 The school is continually updating classroom technology in order to equip the teachers and students with the tools to communicate and work effectively in the world.

-SMART Boards are available in all Pre-K4-5th grade classrooms, as well as both Spanish rooms and the music room. iPads are available for use in grade Pre-K4-4th grades.
-Students in grades 5-8 enjoy a 1:1 Chromebook program.
+BenQ Boards are available in all Pre-K4-5th grade classrooms, as well as a 7th grade classroom and Spanish classroom. iPads are available for student use in Pre-K4, Kindergarten, our music classroom, and resource classrooms.
+Students in grades 1-8 enjoy a 1:1 Chromebook program.
 All of these devices create an interactive teaching and learning environment.
 Additional equipment that is available to the teachers includes LCD projectors, document cameras, and Mimio devices